allevo/seqflow-js/packages/website/src/pages/GettingStarted_1fetchData.md

 Let's see what we have.

-We defined the `getRandomQuote` function that fetches a random quote from the Quotable API.
+We defined the `getRandomQuote` function that fetches a random quote from an endpoint.
 It is an async function that returns a promise with the quote.

-The `Main` async function is responsible for invoking the `getRandomQuote` function and showing the quote.
+The `Main` async component is responsible for invoking the `getRandomQuote` function and showing the quote.
 Because the SeqFlow components are async functions, we can just use the `await` keyword to perform any asynchronous operations we want, such HTTP requests.
 This is a powerful feature that allows you to fetch data from an endpoint and render it in the browser without any state management.

-Every SeqFlow component is binded to a own context object that exposes some functions to interact with the DOM.
-In this case we want to render the quote, so we use the `this.renderSync` method to render the quote in the browser.
+Every SeqFlow component accepts as second parameter an own context object that exposes some functions to interact with the DOM.
+In this case we want to render the quote, so we use the `component.renderSync` method to render the quote in the browser.
 As you can see, SeqFlow supports JSX syntax.

 SeqFlow invokes your component once.
-If you want to update the component, you need to call the `this.renderSync` method again.
-But let's see where we can use this feature.
+If you want to update the component, you need to call the `component.renderSync` method again or update the component partially with `component.replaceChild`.

+Run `pnpm start` and navigate to `http://localhost:5173` to see the quote.

 ## Handle loading and error states